AlexiaDelorme/project-spacex/testing/TESTING.md

     - SEND EMAIL AFTER BOOKING IS COMPLETED IS TO BE DONE.
 10. **The website to be fully responsive on any devices: mobile, tablet, desktop.**
     - This project has been created to be fully responsive on all devices' size.
 For each page, the wireframes are available in three sizes.
-    - Throught the developement of this project, it has been extensively tested on mobile, tablet and desktop as well as on other devices screen size available in Chrome Developer Tools.
+    - Throughout the developement of this project, it has been extensively tested on mobile, tablet and desktop as well as on other devices screen size available on Chrome Developer Tools.
 11. **The website to be fully interactive so that I get clear feedback on any action I undertake (complete a form, process a payment, log in, log out etc…).**
     - Flash messages were used to provide feedback to the user anytime an action has been triggered by the user leading to be redirected to a different view.
-Flash messages were used to provide feedback to the user if an action has indeed taken place when the user should be redirected to a different view than the one (s)he initiated the action.
+Flash messages were used to provide feedback to the user if an action has indeed taken place and the user has been redirected to a different view resulting of this action.
-    - SweetAlert was used to provide feedback thanks to an alert box when the user has requested an action but this action requires a confirmation or just to provide feedback that this action is not permitted.
-For instance, when the user is adding a trip to his cart, then it will be asked to confirm if (s)he would like to keep shopping or go to the cart.
-Also JS was prioritized to provide feedback when the action the user has initiated does not imply that the user will be redirected to a different view.
+    - SweetAlert was used to provide feedback thanks to an alert box when the user has requested an action but this action requires a confirmation or just feedback.
+For instance, when users add a trip to their cart, then they will be asked to confirm if they would like to keep shopping or go to the cart.
+Also JS was prioritized to provide feedback when the action initiated does imply to be redirected to a different view.
 12. As a business or scientist, I want to easily find information on the application process and request information to the company.
     - Scientists and businesses have a dedicated page available from the navbar by clicking on 'Scientists'.
     - On this dedicated page, they can find information on the selection process for a scientific experiment, examples of past experiments etc...
 A link to the contact page is also available on this page.
-13. As a user, I want to be able to access (and update) my personal information, upcoming and post bookings.
+13. As a user, I want to be able to access (and update) my personal information, upcoming and past bookings.
     - The user has access to their personal information on their 'Profile' page.
 The user can update their contact details, passenger details as well as their password.
     - The user can access their upcoming or past bookings by clicking on the 'Bookings' link in the 'Account' dropdown menu in the navbar.

 <a name="features"/>